3% affair

-The 3% Case (Spanish: Caso 3 %), also called the Adigsa Case or the Convergència Case, was a political corruption scandal surrounding the Generalitat de Catalunya, under the control of the Convergence and Union (CiU) electoral alliance, illegally taking commissions on public works projects.
+The 3% affair (Spanish: Caso 3 %), also called the Adigsa affair or the Convergence affair, was a political corruption scandal surrounding the Generalitat de Catalunya, under the control of the Convergence and Union (CiU) electoral alliance, illegally taking commissions on public works projects.
 It was first given attention by the then-President Pasqual Maragall in 2005, and was later shelved.
 Following Jordi Pujol's admission in 2014 that he and his family had maintained accounts in tax havens for three decades, the investigation was reopened.
 As of 2025, the case remains ongoing.